apache/mxnet/docs/python_docs/python/api/np/arrays.ndarray.rst

 ``%``, ``divmod()``, ``**`` or ``pow()``, ``<<``, ``>>``, ``&``,
 ``^``, ``|``, ``~``) and the comparisons (``==``, ``<``, ``>``,
 ``<=``, ``>=``, ``!=``) is equivalent to the corresponding
-universal function (or :term:`ufunc` for short) in NumPy.
-For more information, see the section on :ref:`Universal Functions
+universal function (or ufunc for short) in NumPy.
-<ufuncs>`.

 Comparison operators:

 .. autosummary::
-   :toctree: generated/

    ndarray.__lt__
    ndarray.__le__